SecureworldProject/CHALLENGE_PASSWORD/README.md

 ```

 ## How to use
 Copy `chpass.py` into the execution folder.
-Ensure that `lock.py` file is there.
-If it is not, copy it.
 Ensure that the loader (`challenge_loader_python.dll`) is there also.
 Finally, add the challenge configuration in the `config.json`.